 The mainstay of asphyxiation and burn treatment in the field is safe and supportive care.
 Priorities include scene safety, rapid extrication, patient decontamination, airway management, intravenous (IV) access, burn care, hypothermia prevention, and proper disposition.

 The environment may be considered unstable until the gas toxin source is identified and controlled.
-Often, this requires effective communication between interdisciplinary teams such as EMS, fire departments, law enforcement, hazmat teams, and any scene bystanders.
+Often, this requires effective communication between interprofessional teams such as EMS, fire departments, law enforcement, hazmat teams, and any scene bystanders.

 Asphyxiation contributes to a high mortality rate in gas and fire-related accidents.
 Special consideration should be given to the patient’s airway and ability to ventilate.
 Proper chin-lift/jaw thrust maneuvers, nasopharyngeal airways, supraglottic devices, and intubation may be required to preserve airway patency.
 Signs of airway obstruction, shock, altered mental status, hypoxemia, and worsening dyspnea are all indications for endotracheal intubation.
 Circumferential burns to the chest wall can interfere with ventilation and may also be an indication for intubation.